Arpit9110/SY0_701/Domain 5.md

 - disguise the real attacker
 - to host illegal activities
-- To spam others by sending out phishing campaigns and other malware The most common use for botnets is to conduct a DDoS (Distributed Denial of Service) attack
+- To spam others by sending out phishing campaigns and other malware The most common use for botnets is to conduct a DDoS (Distributed Denial of Service) attack.
+Most common use for a botnet is to conduct a DDoS (Distributed Denial-of-Service) attack        Distributed Denial-of-Service (DDoS) Attack : Occurs when many machines target a single victim and attack them at the exact same time
+Botnets are used by attackers to combine processing power to break through different types of encryption schemes.
+Attackers usually only use about 20-25% of any zombie’s power.

+Rootkits